Jiashu-ht/OneDarkPro-Rust/README.md

 ## License

-The license is based on MIT.
+This project is based on MIT as well.

 ## How to achieve it?

-If you are curious about it, you can visit
+If you are curious about it, you can visit [OneDarkPro-Rust/howtofish.md](https://github.com/Jiashu-ht/OneDarkPro-Rust/blob/master/howtofish.md) to see the implementation principle.